FleekHQ/fleek-blog/content/posts/fleek-network-managing-the-key-store.md

 When you run a node, there's a private key which is used to compute a public key that your node is identified with.

 If another party holds the private key, they can control the identity, e.g. have access to the rewards.
-For this reason, is important to have at the very least a basic understanding of how identity works in Fleek Network.
+For this reason, it's important to have at the very least a basic understanding of how identity works in Fleek Network.

 ### Type of keys